2024 European Parliament election: Attempts at electoral reform

 In June 2018, the Council agreed to change the EU electoral law and to reform old laws from the 1976 Electoral Act as amended in 2002.
 New provisions included a mandatory 2% threshold for countries with more than 35 seats and rules to prevent voters from voting in multiple countries.
 After the Act was adopted by the Council following consent given by the European Parliament in July 2018, not all member states ratified the Act prior to the 2019 elections, which took place under the old rules.
-As of 2025, the reform has yet to be ratified bySpain; Cyprus and Germany only ratified in 2023/2024.
+As of 2025, the reform has yet to be ratified by Spain; Cyprus and Germany only ratified in 2023/2024.

 On 3 May 2022, the European Parliament voted to propose a new electoral law, which would contain provisions for electing 28 seats on transnational lists.
 As of 2024, this reform has not been approved by the Council, which must approve it unanimously, meaning the election will be conducted under the 1976 Electoral Act as amended in 2002.